zachbe/unphased.github.io/index.md

-unphased.ai is an umbrella project for coupled-oscillator-based combinatorial optimization solvers.
+unphased.ai is an umbrella project for coupled-oscillator-based optimization solvers.

 Our core project is [DIMPLE: Digital Ising Machines from Programable Logic, Easily](https://github.com/zbelateche/digial-ising)!
 It's the first asynchronous oscillator-based solver that can be deployed on FPGAs.
 With all-to-all coupling and a state-of-the-art number of spins, DIMPLE is a great platform for prototyping new applications that leverage oscillator-based solvers.